mikeyhu/scaladiagrams/README.md

 	./scaladiagrams --help
 		-e, --extension  <arg>    (default = .scala)
-		-l, --linked             only output types that extend other types -s, --source  <arg>      location of source files (default = .)
+		-l, --linked             only output types that extend other types -p, --parent  <arg>      only output parents of the named class -s, --source  <arg>      location of source files (default = .)

-Most useful of these is -l, to remove types that do not inherit anything and are not inherited.
+Most useful of these are --linked and --parent; these both reduce the scope of the diagram to be produced.

 Example diagram
 ---------------